7 Reasons Your New Kitten Might Not Be Eating

 6. They may not feel well

-If your kitten loses their appetite for a longer amount of time - 24 hours or more, it’s important to immediately take them to a vet to check for any underlying health issues or sickness.
+If your cat is not eating for a longer amount of time - 24 hours or more, it’s important to immediately take them to a vet to check for any underlying health issues or sickness.
 Tiredness, weight loss and lack of interest in anything are all indicators of a poorly kitten; and a loss of appetite can be very dangerous for small cats so be sure to seek immediate help.

 7. The food bowl isn’t clean enough